mike-zaharchenko17/os-homework/homework04/README.md

 *** Estimate ***

 With the spinlock, performance is roughly comparable to the unlocked implementation (again, codespaces).
 You can expect slowdowns of about 1.2x (revisit this with actual math)

+### Question 3

+We don't need a lock.
+All insert operations complete before any retrieval operations begin, and the main thread waits for all inserter threads to finish using pthread_join.
+This creates a barrier between the put phase and the get phase.
+After that barrier, the hash table is read-only- no thread modifies it during retrieval.
+Since there are no concurrent writers, multiple threads can safely call retrieve in parallel without locking.

+I implemented this in parallel_mutex.c (instead of, say, wrapping both insert and retrieve with a mutex) so I'll just copy and paste that code.